-No matter how good a project manager you are, these are essentials: things you should – no, ought to – no, must know and revise from time to time to ensure the success of your projects!
+No matter how good you are in project management, these are essentials: things you should – no, ought to – no, must know and revise from time to time to ensure the success of your projects!
 Here are five project manager’s questions that you shouldn’t ignore.

 7 out of 10 Projects Fail – Why?